John of Neumarkt

 John of Neumarkt also Johannes von Neumarkt (Ioannes de Novo Foro, Jan ze Středy; 1310 in Neumarkt – 24 December 1380 in Modřice, Moravia) was Chancellor of Emperor Charles IV, appointed Bishop of Naumburg, Bishop of Litomyšl, Bishop of Olomouc and elected Bishop of Wroclaw.
-He was also known for his humanistic works.
+He is also known for his early humanist works.

 Life

-His bourgeois parents were Nicholas and Margaret.
+His parents, named Nicholas and Margaret, were bourgeois.
 His brother Mathias was a Cistercian monk and Auxiliary Bishop of Litomyšl and later of Wroclaw.
 An older sister was married to Rudolf Richter in Vysoké Mýto (Hohenmauth).
 Their son was Dean of the Charles University.

-John studied probably in Italy.
-His promoters were Nikolaus von Pannwitz, curator of the Wrocław Cathedral Chapter, and Wolfram von Pannwitz, Viscount of Glatz.
+John probably studied in Italy.
+His sponsors were Nikolaus von Pannwitz, curator of the Wrocław Cathedral Chapter, and Wolfram von Pannwitz, Viscount of Glatz.
 For 1340 John is recorded as being a notary of Ziębice Duke Bolko II.
 Presumably as a sinecure, he received the parish of Neumarkt, which he was allowed to keep with the permission of the Wroclaw Bishop Preczlaw of Pogarell, even after he entered the service of the Bohemian Royal Chancery.
 In 1350 he received a canonry in Olomouc and in 1351 those in Breslau and Großglogau.

 Appointed bishop of Naumburg

-1352 chose the Limburg cathedral chapter without the consent of Pope Clement VI.
-Rudolf von Nebra the new bishop.
-The pope responded with the appointment of John and was applicable as of the Bishop of Litomyšl, he led the Franciscans Burchard Graf von Mansfeld as a rival candidate to Rudolf von Nebra.
+In 1352 the Naumburg cathedral chapter chose Rudolf von Nebra as the new bishop without the consent of Pope Clement VI.
+The pope reacted by appointing John, who, when he was raised to Bishop of Litomyšl, supported the Franciscans' Burchard Graf von Mansfeld as a rival candidate to Rudolf von Nebra.
 The conflict in Naumburg lasted until 1358 and was investigated by the Cardinal Guy de Boulogne.

 Bishop of Litomyšl

 On 9 October 1353 John was appointed bishop of Litomyšl.
 The ordination took place early 1354.
-He mostly stayed as court chancellor of Emperor Charles IV.
-In Prague, he was represented in Litomyšl by the Official Nikolaus of Pelhřimov and by his brother Mathias, who served there as auxiliary bishop.
+Because he mostly stayed in Prague as court chancellor of Emperor Charles IV, he was represented in Litomyšl by the Official Nikolaus of Pelhřimov and by his brother Mathias, who served there as auxiliary bishop.
 At his own expense Johannes was in Leitomischl an Augustinian monastery building.